Child Counseling (Play Therapy)

 Parent Involvement

 We believe caregivers can be the best therapists for the children, so we want to make sure you’re involved with the treatment of your child.
-While we engage in play with your child, develop rapport with him, and begin to understand her special language to let us know what’s going on, we’ll make sure to keep you involved in the process every step of the way.
+While we engage in play with your child, develop rapport with them, and begin to understand their special language through play.

 As change begins to happen with your child, we’ll show you how to be your child’s best therapist – how to communicate differently and help him express himself.

-• For your first appointment, meet with the therapist alone.
+• Meet your therapist alone for the first appointment.
 This will allow time and space to understand you, your child, and your family dynamics before moving forward with therapy.

-• Your child’s therapist will meet with you one-on-one, without your child, every 3-4 sessions to update you on progress.
+• Meet with you 1:1 without your child, every 3-4 sessions or as needed, to update you on progress.
 Your child’s appointments are confidential, but your therapist will give you pointers and direction so you can help guide your child at home.
-We believe you are the best therapist for your child, and we teach you how.

 parent coaching